 7 Easy Ways to Eat More ProteinArticle posted in: Diet & Nutrition

-At least 10 percent of your daily calories, but not more than 35 percent, should come from protein, according to U.S. Department of Agriculture (USDA) guidelines.
 Your Nutrisystem meal plan is carefully balanced under the direction of expert dietitians, so you get just the right amount of protein, along with healthy carbs and fats.
-While most people eat enough protein, you want to be sure your flex meals and snacks include plenty of good quality protein.
-PowerFuels, 80 to 120 calories per serving and at least five grams of protein, are the best choice.
-Lean meat, poultry and fish are popular sources of protein.
+You want to be sure your Flex meals and snacks include plenty of good quality options.
+Lean meat, poultry and fish are some of the obvious and most popular sources.
+However, there are many other ingredients that can still deliver a punch of protein while fitting into your weight loss plan.

 Serving size: 1 large